 - Selection: Brandless is very new – it started in July, 2017.
 While I’m sure their selection will grow over time, right now it’s limited.
 I certainly can’t do all of my grocery shopping on Brandless.

 - Shipping: Brandless currently offers a $3.00 shipping on your first order.
 After that, shipping is $9.00 if you spend less than $72.00.
 If you spend more than that, then it’s free.
 Brandless also offers a membership for $36.00 a year.
 Shipping is free for members on orders of $48.00 or more.

 - Cost per ounce: As stated above, many items were actually cheaper per ounce at Trader Joe’s.
 I suspect they would be even cheaper per ounce at ALDI.

 Will I purchase more from Brandless?
-Probably not.